SARAH GALLOP Chair

 MICHAEL SHIRES Treasurer

-Mike is responsible for a number of functions at Shire including- Financial and HR Shared Services, Travel, Meetings & Events, Real Estate, Facilities and Security.
-Shire is a global leader in rare disease therapies and Mike’s teams ensures efficient infrastructure as an enabler for Shire’s mission - deliver life saving treatments to patients whose lives depend on those therapies.
+Mike is responsible for a number of functions at Takeda, including Financial and HR Shared Services, Travel, Meetings & Events, Real Estate, Facilities and Security.
+Takeda is a global leader in rare disease therapies and Mike’s teams ensures efficient infrastructure as an enabler for Takeda’s mission - deliver life saving treatments to patients whose lives depend on those therapies.

 Prior to this current role, Mike co-led the integration of Shire/Baxalta.
 In addition, he was Vice President, Program and Portfolio Management at Baxalta and Baxter.
-Other roles included – working in divisions of Motorola and 3Com.
+Other roles include working in divisions of Motorola and 3Com.
 He started his career in the aerospace industry with the US government and Lockheed-Martin.

 MICHAEL OWU Secretary